Bankruptcy Attorney in Portland OR

 Emergency bankruptcy filings are available when situations arise that require immediate action.
-Debtors facing imminent seizure of property by a creditor might not have the time to wait for the filing
+Debtors facing imminent seizure of property might not have the time to wait for the filing.

 Taxes usually DO NOT go away, but we can often STOP penalties and interest.
 To do this, we will force a payment plan on the Tax Agencies by filing for Chapter 13 bankruptcy.

 If your small business is drowning in debt with no sign of relief, consulting a seasoned small business bankruptcy attorney could provide you with comfort and insight into a solution.

 Gathering legal advice from an experienced bankruptcy attorney is the best way to resolve your delinquent credit card accounts.
 We can help you discover the best methods to escape heavy debt.

 After reviewing your financial situation with you, your bankruptcy lawyer has different types of bankruptcy proceedings from which to choose the one that is best for you.
 The following are the two most commonly filed personal bankruptcies under the federal bankruptcy laws: